Skip to content

 Source code in src/elva/provider.py

-def callback(self, event: TransactionEvent):
+def _on_transaction_event(self, event: TransactionEvent):

 """